SheriefAlaa/task-api-go/README.md

 ## Task API Server (in Go)
 This is a practice project in Go that aims to use as many advanced language features as possible.
-For now, it is a basic tasks API server written in Go.
-The server is a RESTful API that allows you to create, read, update, and delete tasks.

 ## Running via Docker
 ### Development